 One of the most important aspects of working with a counsellor is to know that they understand you, your world and what you want.
 If they don’t, counselling will be disconnected and unproductive.

 - Being able to talk openly without judgment or being told what you should do

 - Gaining a better understanding of the dynamics surrounding the issues

 - Understanding how you got to this place

-- Learning to understand your feelings around the situation and what you need
+- Learning to understand your feelings about the situation and what you need

 - Seeing how others might perceive the situation and their needs (which may be different from yours)